hurl2526/Collaboration-Cheat-Sheet/README.md

   * LS-L: gives more indepth information
   * LS-LA: combines the above two
 * CD: change directory
-  * cd [directory-name] Goes from current to new directory
+  * cd [directory-name] : Goes from current to new directory
-  * cd ~ quickly switches to home directory regardless of current location
+  * cd ~ : Switches to home directory regardless of current location
-  * cd - quickly switches to previous directory(same as..)
+  * cd - : Quickly switches to previous directory(same as..)
-* PWD: print working directory-where I’m at
+* PWD: print working directory- Lists where I’m at
 * MKDIR: Make Directory
   * MKDIR -p: parent directory
 * RM: Remove (only files not directories)